VEuPathDB/mapveu/docs/map/architecture/components.md

 I'm not sure if legendType needs to differentiate between numeric and date, but it might be necessary for formatting the bin labels differently for dates?

+Note the string values for labels for the histogram (in the props below).
+If using a **plot-component** to render this, we should probably use the bar chart (not the histogram) because it expects string labels (histogram expects numeric x-coords).

+There shouldn't be any gaps between the bars.

 ### Props

 ```typescript